 Obsessed by speed, color, and hybrid technology, Chris Foss paints enormous spaceships and intergalactic arks that are too big for the horizon to hold.
 The curiously antiquated qualities of his vehicles evoke memories of Edwardian ocean liners and World War I tanks.
 With structures that are postmodern and completely unlike the streamlined shapes of his predecessors, Foss gives form to machines that will one day populate all of interstellar space.

-Highly regarded among the most influential science fiction artists of our time, Chris Foss is a name to be ingrained throughout every star-date.
+Highly regarded among the greatest sci-fi artists of all time, Chris Foss is a name to be ingrained throughout every star-date.
 Coloring the recesses of our own imagination, Foss lends a voice to the unspeakable wonders of not only his mind, but ours as well.
 Painting plausibilities of a future that is not yet our own, his immense spaceships overtake the horizon while bringing in a new age of cosmic travel that are already a sight to behold.

 Foss' eye for detail is meticulous.
 While his spaceships exceed the limitations of the horizon, he gives form to intergalactic arks that ramjet and iondrive entire civilizations from one remote star system to another—all while including each and every painstakingly tactile detail of the ship, the people, the environment, and the unseen.
 Everything is treated as a reality in the work of Chris Foss.